SylveonBottle/team_bee/README.md

 -------------
 ## Installation & Use
-Download bee_spam.cfg and put /tf/cfg folder.
+Download bee_spam.cfg, and place the file into your cfg folder.

 In-game, open console and run `exec bee_spam`.
 During pre-game and post-game, press `=` to activate the script.